Psychology 2080 - Abnormal Psychology » Spring 2021 » Quiz 5

 Compared to earlier antidepressant drugs, "second-generation" antidepressant drugs:

-A. do not work faster, but do work more effectively.
+A. do not work either faster or more effectively.

 B. work faster and more effectively.